Deltares-research/SPUIS/docs/source/index.rst

 SPUIS documentation
 ===================================

 This is the documentation for **SPUIS**, a `Deltares <https://www.deltares.nl/>`_ tool to calculate discharge through or over hydraulic structures such as culverts and weirs.
 The tool calculates water levels and profile-averaged flow velocities.
 The tool is applicable for open channel flow as well as for culverts.
 Furthermore, several types of hydraulic structures can be included via subroutines.
-If a free surface is present, SPUIS is able to calculate the transition from subcritical to critical flow and vice versa.
+If a free surface is present, SPUIS is able to calculate the transition from subcritical to supercritical flow and vice versa.

 The documentation covers:
     - A description of the background and functionality of SPUIS,